poseidonchan/TAPE/README.md

 ## Example
 An example is placed in the **Test** directory.
 Please run the example to get familiar with TAPE.

+Run the demo may takes 2 to 3 mins with GPU acceleration or 10 mins with CPU.

 ## Issues
 If you find any bugs or have problems when you are using scTAPE, feel free to raise issues.